jslee02/maitesin.github.io/_posts/2016-03-19-Module_prank.md

 tags: [C, Module, Linux Kernel]
 ---

-**NOTE: The code used to replace the user's path with the one provided is BAD.
+**NOTE: The code used to replace the user's path with the one provided is BAD, never change user's pointer content unless he/she is expecting that to happen.
 Don't do that at home kids**

 I decided to explain the basics of a **Linux Kernel Module** with humor.
 I am not saying this is a good idea for April's fool, but it is quite close ;)